tailcallhq/tailcallhq.github.io/docs/intro/architecture.md

 This method provides a more stable hash because changes in comment, formatting, or syntax, which do not affect the overall function or purpose of the API, do not alter the hash.
 The hash, therefore, remains consistent unless there are changes to the specification's semantic meaning.
 This approach ensures that the hash serves as an accurate and reliable identifier for each unique orchestration.
 This is the most important and differentiated feature of the system because it allows us to do the following:

 1. **Versioning:** Each change is version controlled.
 You can run multiple versions of the specification at the same time in production, without actually maintaining the source code of each one of them or using the additional infrastructure.
-2. **Canary Releases:** This becomes a first-class feature of the gateway.
+2. **Canary Releases:** This becomes a first-class feature of the proxy.
 Because the spec is versioned we can control the exposure of a newly developed feature easily.
 3. **Immutability:** Every specification is immutable, ensuring that once deployed and stabilized in production, it cannot be altered at runtime.
 This characteristic enhances the safety of product rollbacks.
 4. **Breaking Changes:** As each specification operates independently, deploying breaking changes in production won't affect existing clients, maintaining operational stability and integrity.